Introducing Woom Bikes for Kids – Updated for 2019.

 WOOM carries 5 different sizes of bikes.
 This table shows a rough outline of what ages/sizes of kids should be riding which bikes.
 The only difference we see is that our (almost) 6 year old easily rides the WOOM4.

-Our reviews of the bikes we have had an opportunity to demo are coming shortly.
-I will also link up to other published reviews below.
+Our reviews of the bikes we have had an opportunity to demo over the years are linked below.
+They are listed in order of size.

 As is often the case, and is no exception here, you definitely get what you pay for.
 These bikes are not cheap, but, they are VERY reasonable for the quality of ride they are.
 While we don’t believe in going into debt for anything, if you can afford them, these bikes are worth every penny.